 To find out how many grafts you need for a perfect result and how much you will have to pay, it is best to talk to your doctor in advance.

-The price list of HAIR & SKIN can give you an idea.
-Take your time to browse through our website and get a realistic idea of the costs of your hair transplant.
+The prices on our HAIR & SKIN website can give you an idea.
+Take your time to browse through it and get a realistic idea of the costs of your hair transplant.

 Looking for a Professional Hair Transplant?
 HAIR & SKIN is the Right Choice